Best scanner apps for mobile in 2023, tested by our editors | CNN Underscored

 Functionality

 The basic functionality is straightforward.
 We took a picture of each photo or document, and then cropped the images.
-We also changed the contrast, if needed.
+We also changed the contrast, if needed — but in general the apps automated this process with impressive accuracy.

 Sharing options

 All the apps we tested let us use the typical “share” dialog built into iOS, so with all of them, the basics were covered.
-We were able to email the results, send via text, print or post to a social media website such as Facebook.
+We could email the results, send via text, print or post to a social media website such as Facebook.

 OCR capabilities